pgflow-dev/pgflow/pkgs/pgflow.dev/src/content/docs/ai_generated/explain_in_a_simple_way.md

 ## Conclusion

 PGFlow provides a robust framework for managing workflows directly within a PostgreSQL database.
-Its architecture is designed to handle complex dependencies and ensure reliable execution of tasks.
+Its architecture is designed to handle complex dependencies and ensure reliable execution of steps.